lziegelman/lziegelman.github.io/_posts/2024-01-01-Dissertation.md

 ---

 layout: post
-title: "Classification of Neuromechanical Control Strategy in a Wrist Rotation Task"
+title: "Dissertation"
 date: 2024-01-01 12:00:00 -0000
 categories: Design Management Signal-Processing ML Statistics

 ---

-# Project Description
+# Project Description: Classification of Neuromechanical Control Strategy in a Wrist Rotation Task

 The intent of our action shapes both the signal created by the brain and determines how we move our body.